Chiesa di San Valentino

 - E_UNESCO_HERITAGE

-The fourteenth-century Church in the district of San Valentino probably existed as early as May 10, 1300, in the form of a small chapel, called Pilastro, as can be learned from an inscription inside the Church itself, placed above the lunette on the entrance wall.
-It reads: “TEMPLUM HOC EXTRUCTUM FUIT X MAJ MCCC EXORNTUM X MAJ M.C.M.
-III” which means: “It was built on May 10, 1300, and adorned on May 10, 1903.”
-The latter date marks the restorations that took place in the sixth centenary, which gave it its current state.
+This is a 14th-century church that perhaps existed as early as 1300 in the form of a small chapel, called Pilastro, as learned from an inscription inside the Church itself, placed above the lunette in the entrance wall.
+It reads “TEMPLUM HOC EXTRUCTUM FUIT X MAJ MCCC EXORNTUM X MAJ M.C.M.
+III,” which means: “It was built on May 10th, 1300, and adorned on May 10th, 1903.”
+The last date refers to the restorations that took place in the 6th centenary, which gave it its current state.

-The little church, with a single nave, has a trussed roof and simple forms, features three altars; the sail vaults of the apse date back to the twelfth century.
-On the main altar, a stone statue by A. Rigetti represents Saint Valentine the priest and another, much deteriorated, represents Saint Valentine, bishop from the sixteenth century.
-Outside, it is accompanied by the characteristic cone-shaped brick bell tower.
+The chapel has a single nave, with simple shapes, featuring a trussed roof; the barrel vaults of the apse date back to the 12th century.
+Inside, there is a stone statue by A. Rigetti representing San Valentino the priest, and another, much compromised, depicting San Valentino the Bishop.
+On the outside, it is flanked by a characteristic bell tower.

 Contact